ScarlettYellow/academic-kickstart/content/home/skills.md

   icon = "chart-line"
   icon_pack = "fas"
   name = "Data Analysis"
-  description = "I use data mining and analysis to support my work, Python, SQL, Tableau are mainly used.
+  description = "I use data statistics and analysis to support my work, Python, SQL, Tableau are mainly used.
 I have experience in C/C++, Java and Web development too."

 [[feature]]
   icon = "users-cog"